crashoverride777/swifty-ads/README.md

 # Swift 4 and iPhone X

 I will release the Swift 4 update alongside the iPhone X update this week.
 I am still experementing how to handle banners on iPhoneX when the device is in landscape.
-If I use the new safe area insets for the banners they will be positioned higher in landscape than usually which might cause issues as it may cover UI.
-On portrait this does not matter as we have extra screen estate at the top and bottom due to the larger display.
+If I use the new safe area insets for the banners they will be positioned higher than usually to leave room for iPhoneX swipe area.
+In portrait this does not matter as we have extra screen estate at the top and bottom due to the larger display but in landscape we do not.
+Therfore the banner might now be covering UI that it should not, at least thats whats happening in my games.

 # Rewarded Videos